Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Concluding Remarks

 The trial state (\ref{TRIAL_IMPROVED}) leads to coupled multidimensional integral equations for the coefficient functions $F$ and $G$.
 These equations would need to be solved approximately (say, variationally), which is a tedious, if straightforward task.
 The extraction of information about the particle-antiparticle potential would be an additional challenge.

 Reformulation of the theory enabled us to use simple three and four particle trial states, equations (\ref{TRIAL_THREE}) and (\ref{TRIAL_FOUR}), to derive relativistic wave equations and interaction kernels which include novel additional terms due to the non-linear terms of the Hamiltonian density $\cH_{I_2}$ and $\cH_{I_3}$.
-The non-relativistic limits of these interactions, in coordinate space, are three and four-point interparticle potentials which are shown to depend on the interparticle distances only.
+The non-relativistic limits of these interactions, in coordinate space, are three and four-point inter-particle potentials which are shown to depend on the inter-particle distances only.

-Unfortunately, the potentials (\ref{EQ:V_C123A}), (\ref{EQ:V_C1234B}) and (\ref{EQ:V_Q1234B}) due to the non-linear interaction terms cannot be evaluated analytically for arbitrary interparticle distances, and hence must be evaluated numerically.
+Unfortunately, the potentials (\ref{EQ:V_C123A}), (\ref{EQ:V_C1234B}) and (\ref{EQ:V_Q1234B}) due to the non-linear interaction terms cannot be evaluated analytically for arbitrary inter-particle distances, and hence must be evaluated numerically.
 However, analytic expressions are obtainable for particular, restricted cases, for arbitrary values of the mass $\mu$ of the mediating field quantum, and these provide a good picture of the general form of the potentials.

-For the three particle system, the analytic expressions are given in equations (\ref{EQ:V_122MU}) and (\ref{EQ:V_DMU}) with $\mu > 0$, and equations (\ref{EQ:V_122}) and (\ref{EQ:V_T}) for the $\mu \to 0$ limit.
-For the $\mu = 0$ case it is seen that the attractive Coulombic potential, which dominates at small interparticle separations, is augmented by a logarithmically-confining term, which dominates at large interparticle separations.
-For the massive-exchange case ($\mu >0$), we find that the Yukawa potential, which dominates at small interparticle separations, is augmented by a quasi-confining term, which dominates at large interparticle separations, as illustrated in Figures \ref{FIG:V_122MU} and \ref{FIG:V_DMU}.
-For the $\mu >0$ case the potential does not rise without bound as the interparticle separation increases (as it does if $\mu = 0$), but rather approaches a finite asymptotic plateau $V_M > 0$ ($M = \ds \mu /m \alpha_g$ is the dimensionless mass parameter of the $\chi$ field); $V_M$ is small for large $M$ but increases steadily as $M$ decreases.
+For the three particle system, the analytic expressions of the inter-particle potentials with certain coordinate restrictions are given in equations (\ref{EQ:V_122MU}) and (\ref{EQ:V_DMU}) with $\mu > 0$.
+We find that the Yukawa potential is augmented by the cubic term $V_C$ as illustrated in Figures \ref{FIG:V_122SEPARATE}, \ref{FIG:V_122MU} and \ref{FIG:V_DMU}.
+The potential does not rise above the reference line of the rest mass (\ie $2m$) as the inter-particle separation increases but simply approaches zero.
+This indicates that the potential does not support bound states with energies greater than the rest mass of the constituents.

-For the three particle system with $M = 0$, the numerical evaluation of the interparticle potential for arbitrary interparticle distances is performed where one of the three interparticle distances is kept constant.
+For the three particle system, the numerical evaluation of the potential in the case of arbitrary inter-particle distances is performed where one of the three inter-particle distances is kept constant.
 These surface plots are displayed in Figure \ref{FIG:V_surface}.
-They show that the interparticle potential rises to infinity as the distances between particles increase.
+Similarly, they show that the inter-particle potential does not support bound states with energies larger than the sum of the masses of the constituent particles.